Community Healthy Eating Setting

 Volunteers for the food shelf also come from a variety of communities, as do financial donations and donations of food like the one received from Lakeside Foods.
 "Although we are the Wabasha Area Food Share, we really want to have partnerships that reflect that we don't just serve Wabasha," Black emphasized.
 "We're here for anyone who needs us, and that's how it should be.
 We're here to help, and we can only do it because other people in our wider community help us."

-shelves are stocked at the food shelf
+stocked shelves neatly arranged at the food shelf

 Experience Poverty with Recently Launched Simulator